Ruperto Atencio Delgado

 Ruperto Marvin Atencio Delgado is a Costa Rican lawyer, health professional, and deputy.

 Atencio had a case before the Caja Costarricense del Seguro Social for failure to pay a worker on his farm, although the case has since been resolved.

 Atencio worked as an administrative health professional before being elected deputy.
 He is a member of Sindicato de Profesionales en Ciencias Médicas de la Caja Costarricense de Seguro Social (Siprocimeca) (Union of Scientific Medical Workers of the Costa Rican Social Security System).

-He was elected deputy in 2014 and will serve until 2018.
+He was elected deputy in 2014 and served until 2018.